Pers8/obsidian-files/IB/English.md

 ### The Key theories of language

-In language acquisition, we have 3 key theories : the behaviourist theory, the innatism theory and
+In language acquisition, we have 3 key theories :
+The behaviourist theory
+The innatism theory
+The interactionist theory